mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ChangeRRN([AdgDataSet ds](/reference/datagate/datagate-client/adg-data-set.html), [long RRN](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types))

 Changes the current record in the file to the record at the specified relative record number (RRN).

+#### Remarks
+The ChangeRRN method is used to change the current record in the file that the FileAdapter is working with to the record at the specified relative record number (RRN).
+It first checks if the provided AdgDataSet is null.
+If it is, it throws an ArgumentNullException.
+It then calls the ChangeRRN method of the FileData object of the FileAdapter, passing the provided AdgDataSet and RRN.
+The ChangeRRN method of the FileData object changes the current record in the file to the record at the specified RRN with the data from the AdgDataSet.
+The AdgDataSet should contain the data for the new record in its tables.
+The structure of the AdgDataSet should match the structure of the file that the FileAdapter is working with.

 ```cs
 void ChangeRRN(AdgDataSet ds, long RRN)